venamax/dataincubator/music/README.md

 ## Question 3
 ## All Features Model
-The `music_features_train.tar.gz` set contains 549 pre-computed features for the the training set.
-The last two columns contain the genre and the encoded class label.
+The `df_train_anon.csv` file contains 549 pre-computed features for the training set.
+The last column contains the genre.

-Build a pipeline to generate predictions from this featureset.
+Build a model to generate predictions from this featureset.
 Steps in the pipeline could include:

 - a normalization step (not all features have the same size or distribution)
 - a dimensionality reduction or feature selection step